seruhatto/TaskPaper/README.md

 # TaskPaper

-A quick todo list developed by using knockoutjs, bootstrap, spring, hibernate and maven
+A quick todo list developed by using knockoutjs, bootstrap, spring, hibernate and maven.